mu-elbanna/Leaf-Explorer/README.md

 Incase, you are in hurry, missed or not received any response from our end in time, feel free to drop an email to team75051@gmail.com and we'll look into the matter ASAP.

 **Is there a refund policy?**
-Sorry we don't have any refund policy as source codes can't be provided for tests, instead you can check the **demo apps** provided with the release package to decide what product/service you want.
+Sorry we don't have any refund policy as source codes can't be provided for tests, instead you can check the **demo apps** provided on [Google Play Store](https://play.google.com/store/apps/details?id=com.leaf.explorer)</br> to decide what product/service you want.

 ##### PayPal :- [*$49* with PayPal](http://paypal.me/premium813)</br>
 ##### UPI id :- leafexplorer-github@ybl